Skip to main content

 Iron butterfly spread

-You may have also heard about the iron butterfly.
+You may have heard of the iron butterfly.
 This spread uses both calls and puts to create the same tent shape.

 It’s essentially a short straddle with wings for protection.
 The wider the wings, the wider the profit range.

-While this is a great strategy, in this article, we are focusing on the all-call or all-put variations to keep things simple.
+In this article, we focus on the all-call or all-put variations to keep things simple.

 You think the stock is going to move a little bit, but you want insurance in case it doesn't move at all, or moves too much.